 GOLD AND DIAMOND TWISTED LINK NECKLACE CONVERTIBLE TO TWO BRACELETS BY CARTIER, PARIS, CIRCA 1945

-A necklace composed of twisted gold links accented with diamonds; mounted in platinum and 18-karat gold, with French assay marks
+A necklace composed of twisted gold links accented with diamonds, separates into two bracelets; mounted in platinum and 18-karat gold, with French assay marks

 - cf. Vogue, September, 15, 1940, p.
 65.

 Cartier was founded in Paris in 1847 by Louis-François Cartier.
 His three grandsons, Louis, Pierre, and Jacques, built the house into a famous international jewelry empire serving royalty, Hollywood stars, and socialites.
 Cartier has created some of the most important jewelry and objects of art of the twentieth century with many iconic designs such as mystery clocks, Tutti Frutti jewelry and the Panthère line.
 In 1983, The Cartier Collection was established with the objective of acquiring important pieces that trace the firm’s artistic evolution.
 Today, Cartier has 200 stores in 125 countries.

 The 1940s was largely dominated by World War II, and the pressures of wartime changed material culture and leisure pastimes.
 Women went to work in large numbers to fill positions vacated by soldiers, and their clothing changed from carefree flapper attire to a professional silhouette dominated by suit jackets with wide shoulders and nipped in waists.
 Going to the movies became a major pastime, and the advent of Film Noir, with dark themes and chiaroscuro lighting, reflected the serious attitudes of the era.
 The exaggerated visuals in film and fashion required bold oversized jewels.